 Blocks with the XUNI sequence are collectibles.
 Their distribution is innovative in the blockchain space because it’s time-limited.
 They can be mined solely within a 10-minute frame window, starting 5 minutes before the full hour and ending 5 minutes after.
 Their supply is unlimited; however, increasing difficulty will make them harder to mine.

 Regular blocks are the Xenblocks chain currency, and they’re called XENIUM, where 1 block equals 10 XENIUM in the first year of the chain’s existence.
-10,000 XENIUM equals 1 X.BLK.
+It’s been initially proposed that 10,000 XENIUM should equal 1 X.BLK.

-Regular and super blocks utility extends to the validation process, as they’re required for someone to become a validator.
+Regular and super blocks proposed utility extends to the validation process, as they could be required for someone to become a validator.
 The proposed number of XENIUM is 10,000.
 Staking XENUIM or X.BLK means that a miner can validate all discovered blocks in the mempool and each successful validation will contribute to an increase in overall hashing power for that individual miner.

 Mr. Levin is keen on introducing miners’ reputation which will take into account time spent on mining and the number of accurate blocks.
 The reputation introduces security to the network as it helps preserve it from bad actors by slowing them down and reducing their rewards.